-The AcrySof(R) IQ PanOptix® is a multifocal correcting intraocular lens (IOL) for patients with pre-existing corneal astigmatism undergoing cataract surgery.
+The AcrySof(R) IQ PanOptix® is a multifocal correcting intraocular lens (IOL) for patients with pre-existing corneal astigmatism and presbyopia undergoing cataract surgery.
 This is a lens option for astigmatic patients who are looking to flawlessly correct all levels of vision with a single lens.

-With optimum visibility in all lighting conditions and reliable UV and blue light filters, the PanOptix® lens truly allows for flexible transitioning in all day-to-day funtions, such as using a computer, outdoor activities, or reading a newspaper.
+With optimum visibility in all lighting conditions and reliable UV and blue light filters, the PanOptix® lens truly allows for flexible transitioning in all day-to-day functions, such as using a computer, outdoor activities, or reading a newspaper.

 FineVision Trifocal Intraocular Lens